Showing posts with label чайный гриб. Show all posts

 Some people use more sugar while others use less sugar, some people use more tea bags others use less tea bags.
 Sometimes I use some black tea and include some green tea, other times I only use black tea.
 I use tea bags so I don't have to strain out any leaves, using loose leaf tea would also be fine as long as you can strain out the leaves.

-If I go away for a while I just fill it up and it is fine when I return.
+If I go away for a while I just fill up the jar and it is fine when I return.
 I don't have a lid on my jar so there is no risk of building too much pressure.
 The contents of the jar are too acidic for most pathogens to survive, so there is no danger there.
-A pantry moth or something could get in and I would have to deal with that, but that hasn't happened here yet.
+A pantry moth or something could get in and I would have to deal with that, but that wouldn't ruin my culture and would be simple enough to deal with.

-Continuous brew kombucha simply works, you can't really go wrong as long as you let the tea cool before adding to the jar and the scoby is strong.
+Continuous brew kombucha simply works.
+You can't really go wrong as long as you let the tea cool before adding to the jar and the scoby is strong.
+It doesn;t matter if your house is too cold, the continuous brew will never fail.

 Continuous brew kombucha, I keep a cloth on top

 My jar already has a pellicle, and 4L or so of starter, so it brews quickly and is ready to drink in next to no time.
-I hear of other people having to wait two weeks before their brew is ready, they tend to use significantly less starter liquid than I do.
+I hear of other people having to wait two weeks before their brew is ready, they tend to use significantly less starter liquid than I do (or they made their starter using store bought kombucha).
+I hear of other people having issues with mold when the temperature is too low, again they use far less starter liquid than I do and they usually do not also include the biofilm.

 Sometimes when we are drinking a lot of kombucha this drops a bit below the 4L line before I have a chance to refill it, that doesn't really matter.
 Other times I refill before it reaches the line, again this doesn't really matter.
 Over summer it brews a lot faster, over winter it brews far slower.
-This is not a precise science.
+This is not a precise science, and it never goes wrong.

 It usually has more bubbles

 While my method may not be the best way to brew kombucha, the fact that I can keep a continuous brew going like this for a few years is testament to the fact that this method is working.
-Perhaps there are better methods, but this works for me, and it is so simple.
+Perhaps there are better methods, but this works for me, and it is so simple and cheap.

 If you have a kombucha recipe that is different, and it works for you, please keep using it.
 If you try one recipe and don't love it, then change it and try something different.
+There are many websites out there with 'tricks' and kombucha 'hacks', but you don't need them as they generally overcomplicate things and introduce a lot of ways to fail.
 One of the best parts of kombucha is nothing is precise, and you really can't fail.

 If you are new to brewing kombucha, it is difficult for anything to go wrong if you brew using both pellicle and starter liquid.
-Some people discard the pellicle from every batch, which works for them, but when first learning how to do this it is best to include the pellicle as well as the starter liquid.
+Some people discard the pellicle from every batch, which kind of works for them, but when first learning how to do this it is best to use the traditional method by including the pellicle as well as the starter liquid.

-чайный гриб has been brewed by people at home since at least the 1800s, it is simple and inexpensive.
-I have never used a heat mat, I don't have a thermometer, nothing is overly precise and nothing ever goes wrong.
+чайный гриб has been brewed by people at home since at least the 1800s, it is simple, and it is inexpensive.
+I have never used a heat mat, I don't have a thermometer, I don't measure the pH, nothing is overly precise, and nothing ever goes wrong.
 At worst I leave it too long before drinking and it tastes a little too sour for my liking.

 If you want to try brewing kombucha at home, you could try using unflavoured kombucha from the shops.
 This will likely have a significantly lower number of strains and you can't be certain it has not been pasturised (killing many of the bacteria and yeasts) prior to sale.
 You are better off finding someone who brews kombucha and buying a scoby (not just a pellicle) from them.
 If you can't find any locally, and you are located in Australia, my contact details can be found on my for sale page.